dirigible-io/dirigible-io.github.io/help/getting_started.md

 > http://localhost:8080

 ### Write the hello-world.js service
-Once you have a running Eclipse Dirigible instance you can start with your project:
+Once you have a running Eclipse Dirigible instance, you can start with your project:

 1. Choose `File -> New -> Project`.